 Exam fees can be one of the deciding factors while choosing which test to go for.
 This becomes more critical if one might consider going for multiple attempts of the test to improve their score.

-Thus, as can be seen from the following table, the SAT exam is relatively cheaper to ACT for the international candidates.
+Thus, as can be seen from the following table, the SAT exam fees is relatively cheaper to ACT fees for the international candidates.
 So, if the exam cost is a concerning criteria, then you might want to go ahead with the SAT exam.

 Particulars |